runpod-free-credits/.github/profile/README.md

 **What happens if my balance runs out while a Pod is running?**
 Your Pod will be stopped automatically.
 If you do not add funds within a certain window, the Pod (and its data) may be terminated to free up the GPU for other users.

-**Can I use Runpod for crypto mining?**
-Runpod generally discourages or bans disruptive mining on specific tiers, but allows it on Community Cloud if you are paying the market rate.
-However, it is rarely profitable compared to specialized mining pools.

 **Does Runpod bill me while the Pod is stopped?**
 **Yes and No.** You are *not* billed for the GPU compute time while stopped.
 However, you *are* billed for the disk storage you are occupying (usually $0.20 per GB per month).
 To stop all billing, you must **Terminate** (delete) the Pod.

 ---

-## Final Thoughts: Is Runpod trial Worth Testing?

-The **RunPod**'s free trial is one of the best ways to access supercomputer-level hardware without risk.
-We tested it and found

-It gives you:
-* **Real H100/A100 access** (not just a waitlist).
-* **Docker-based environments** (JupyterLab included).
-* **Per-second billing** (Test for $1).

-If you are building AI applications, rendering video, or fine-tuning models, RunPod is absolutely worth the small deposit to test.

-### Get Started with RunPod
-If you’re thinking about moving your AI workload off your local machine, there’s no downside to testing RunPod.